-A simple savory egg custard, this versatile hero of the Japanese kitchen is easier to make than an omelet and just as customizable.
+A versatile hero of the Japanese kitchen, chawanmushi is the dish for all meals and all kitchens: a simple savory egg custard that’s easier to make than an omelet and just as customizable.

 Featured in: 16 Dishes to Cook in 2016

 What You Will Need

 - 2 tbsp. bonito flakes